 Since I had planned on roasting a chicken in the next week or two, I tucked away the idea until I had some leftovers.
-Because I can’t leave well-enough alone, I added a variation of Southwestern Cabbage Slaw (which tops pretty much every taco I make), used cotija cheese (that’s what I had), and fried them in a little oil.
+Because I love to add my own spin on things, I added a variation of Southwestern Cabbage Slaw (which tops pretty much every taco I make), used cotija cheese (that’s what I had), and fried them in a little oil.

 Uh yeah… any other recipe I find that calls for leftover shredded chicken better have a lot of potential because if not, that chicken will turn into a taco every time.

 Crispy Taco Ingredients

 - Cooked, shredded chicken (Leftovers or roast chicken)

 - Taco Seasoning – The ALL time favorite or Smoky Chipotle Taco Seasoning